2024 Ukrainian cyberattacks against Russia: January

 In mid-January, the Ukrainian HUR reported that volunteer BO Team hackers employed by the ministry deleted 280 servers and 2 petabytes of data from Planet, a state space hydrometeorology research center in the Far East that aided the Russian military and fifty other state agencies with gathering and analyzing satellite imaging and data.
-According to HUR, the cyberattack cost Russia approximately US$10 million in damages, which included a destroyed supercomputer and its software, together costing US$350,000 with Western sanctions greatly complicating its replacement.
+According to HUR, the cyberattack cost Russia approximately US$10 million in damages, which included a destroyed supercomputer and its software, together costing US$350,000, with Western sanctions greatly complicating its replacement.
 The attack also impacted warehouses and the center building of the research center, including its humidification, air conditioning, servers, and emergency power supply.
 Further attacks on a Russian Arctic station on Bolshevik Island "completely cut off" its connection with Russian networks.

 February

-On February 4, HUR's official Telegram channel reported that they accessed an electronic document management system called "bureaucrats", and exposed detailed information about high-ranking Russian military personnel and specialists.
+On February 4, HUR's official Telegram channel reported that they accessed an electronic document management system called "bureaucrats," and exposed detailed information about high-ranking Russian military personnel and specialists.
 The ministry also said that they found a wide array of classified documents, specifically mentioning documents belonging to Russian Deputy Defense Minister Timur Ivanov.
 The hack resulted in the HUR recovering sensitive information that included Russian army orders, reports, and instructions that were circulating among over 2,000 military units within Russia's defense ministry that could be analyzed by the Armed Forces of Ukraine.
 The hackers sarcastically thanked Russian Defense Minister Sergei Shoigu's inadvertent role in facilitating the cyberattack's success.

 HUR hackers were also able to target Russian military software used to modify commercial DJI drones for military applications, shutting down servers responsible for Russia's "friend or foe" identification system, preventing troops from accessing the server for drone operations.
 The cyberattack also prevented troops from configuring control panels, transmitting video feeds to command posts, and operating drones using computer interfaces, forcibly grounding several drone fleets and halting operations.

 April

 In April, the HUR cooperated with the BO Team hacker group to target Interregional TransitTelecom (MTT), a subsidiary of MTS, one of Russia's largest telecom companies, after gaining comprehensive access to MTT's network equipment.
-The HUR reported that the attack destroyed critical software and configuration files, leading to severe internet disruptions throughout Russia that affected major cities such as Moscow and St. Petersburg, requiring workers to physically access and re-connect equipment to fix the outages.
+The HUR reported that the attack destroyed critical software and configuration files, leading to severe internet disruptions throughout Russia that affected major cities such as Moscow and St. Petersburg, requiring workers to physically access and reconnect equipment to fix the outages.

-Attacks on communication company Moskollector by the SBU shut down 87,000 alarm sensors used for sewage monitoring and control throughout the Moscow metropolitan area, destroying "70 servers and at least 90 terabytes of company data, emails, backup copies and contracts" in the process.
+Attacks on communication company Moskollector by the SBU shut down 87,000 alarm sensors used for sewage monitoring and control throughout the Moscow metropolitan area, destroying "70 servers and at least 90 terabytes of company data, emails, backup copies, and contracts" in the process.